-This opens the file in Visual Studio's Transact-SQL editor, which provides full IntelliSense for SQL and the ability to run queries.
-For these features to work, though, you need to connect to a database using the connect button in the editor's toolbar or simply trying to run a query (Ctrl+Shift+E, which also works on a selection).
+This command opens the file in Visual Studio's Transact-SQL editor, which provides full IntelliSense for SQL and the ability to run queries.
+For these features to work, you need to connect to a database using the connect button in the editor's toolbar or try to run a query (Ctrl+Shift+E, which also works on a selection).
 Either way brings up the connection dialog:

 Once a connection is established, you can run queries and see results:

-The Transact-SQL editor supports a variety of other features, such as viewing the execution plan for the query, a query debugger, There are many other features available within the Transact-SQL editor.
-For details, see Use Transact-SQL Editor to Edit and Execute Scripts.
+The Transact-SQL editor supports a variety of other features, such as viewing the execution plan for the query and a query debugger.
+For more information, see Use Transact-SQL Editor to Edit and Execute Scripts.

 Working with SQL Server stored procedures

 SQL Server R Services (SQL Server 2016 and later) lets you embed and run R code from a T-SQL stored procedure.
-This means you can run R code SQL Server computer, operate on data returned from a SQL query, and generate a SQL result set that can be processed by further SQL or returned to the client.
+You can run R code on a SQL Server computer, operate on data returned from a SQL query, and generate a SQL result set that can be processed by further SQL or returned to the client.